5eh/multibase/musicgen/03_createMusic/README.md

-# 🎵 Music Generation Tool
+# 🎵 Kusama Music Generator

-A colorful command-line tool that generates music tracks (with or without lyrics) using the APIBox.ai API.
-This module serves as the final step in the MusicGen pipeline, transforming lyrics into complete musical compositions.
+A colorful command-line tool that generates music tracks (with or without lyrics) using the APIBox.ai API based on Kusama blockchain data.
+This module serves as the fourth step in the MusicGen pipeline, transforming lyrics into complete musical compositions.

 ## ✨ Features

 - Generate music with lyrics or instrumental tracks
-- Specify music style and title
+- Customize music style and BPM based on transaction volume
-- Include custom lyrics from the lyrics generator or use default SpaceX lyrics
+- Use Kusama-themed lyrics from the lyrics generator
 - Live status display with progress animation
 - Download multiple variations of your generated music
 - Resume checking on previously created tasks